 The original E21 320i and 323i wheels were 13×5.5″ with an 18mm offset (ET).
-There was also a 13×6.0″ ET13 Motorsport wheel available.
+There were two optional “BBS style” wheels for special editions: a 13×5.5″ ET18 and a 13×6.0″ ET13.
 These sizes are slightly larger than what was used on the 2002 models.
 It’s interesting that BMW did not give the 323i a wider wheel.

-Alpina Kopi – 15×6.5 ET20
+Alpina “Kopi” – 15×6.5 ET20

 Ronal LS – 15×7.5 ET25